ajya111/ajya111/README.md

 - 👀 I’m interested in Mobile Application Development
 - 🌱 I’m currently learning Flutter
 - 💞️ I’m looking to collaborate on innovative company
-- 📫 How to reach me ajyagotame.333@gmail.com
+- 📫 How to reach me thisisajyagotame@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: ...a ja ya
-- ⚡ Fun fact:
+- ⚡ Fun fact: I love playing basketball, volleyball & dancing too...

 <!---
 ajya111/ajya111 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.